HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_resourcePool.md

 ### Required

 - **cloud_id** (String) Unique ID to identify a cloud.
-- **name** (String) Name of the Resource pool of a cluster as it appears on GLC.
-If no Resource pool is found with this name, an error will be returned.
+- **name** (String) Name of the Resource pool of a cluster as it appears on GLPC Portal.
+If no Resource pool is found with this name standard not found error returns will return.

 ### Optional